nolawnchairs/ts-utils/README.md

 ```typescript
 constructor(value?: T)
 ```
 The constructor takes an optional value of its type `T`.
-If a value is provided, the value will be locked (latched) immediately, otherwise the value will bo locked when latched.
+If a value is provided, the value will be locked (latched) immediately, otherwise the value will be locked when latched.

 ### `static Latchable.immutable`
 ```typescript